compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    ```
 7. Save and close the file and restart the server.
    If you did everything correctly you should see two new lines at the beginning of the server log:

    ![](./assets/guide/24.png)

 This covers how to enable and configure plugins.
 You can add as many or as few plugins, just make sure you carefully read the documentation pages as some of them might conflict with each other.

-### Troubleshooting basics {#troubleshooting}
+### Troubleshooting Basics {#troubleshooting}

 If at some point something goes wrong and the server no longer starts properly, there a few way to figure out what went wrong and how to fix it.
 We will be looking at one of the more common reasons for a server crash in this example but learning what to look for can help you figure out how to fix any problem.

 :::note
-**If the console window just closes when you try to start the server there will always be a log file you can read!**
+If the console window just closes when you try to start the server there will always be a log file you can read!
-**And if there is no log generated you have more than likely installed a wrong version or bundle of the .NET Runtime.**
+And if there is no log generated you have more than likely installed a wrong version or bundle of the .NET Runtime.
 :::

-Logs will generated in the `logs` folder of the server.
+Logs will be generated in the `logs` folder of the server.
 To open the log file, it should be called something like `log-20230706.txt` with the part after `log-` being the date the log was written.

 Before I continue I want to explain a few thing that can be useful to cut down on how much you have to read in order to understand.